EA11R/Suzuki-42P-ECU/README.md

  ## pinout of the cpu
   ![alt text](https://gcdnb.pbrd.co/images/Y1y29Iqc7OYW.jpg?o=1)

+## about [*IC101*]
+the raw sensor input connects to IC101 before being converted to digital signals and sent to CPU on the Right side of the IC the raw inputs could be sniffed as a 0-5v analog signal.

 > this is a pinout of the ecu pulled over by a scope and some testing I took the neccesary pins of it to work and left over things such as temp sensors it can be pulled out of the ecu but I honestly can't tell how to turn that digital signal into numbers without further testing